TajaKuzman/AGILE-Automatic-Genre-Identification-Benchmark/README.md

 The code produces:
 - a JSON file with the results of all tested models: `results/results.json`
-- a table with the results `results/results-en-ginco.md`
+- a table with the results, e.g. `results/results-en-ginco.md`